ufidon/comsec/labs/lab01/README.md

 # Setup lab environment

 ## 1.Description
-**In this lab, we will build our own computer security environment using Parrot Security Linux and Windows server 2019**
+**In this lab, we will build our own virtual computer security environment managed with VirtualBox, which consists of Parrot Security Linux and Windows server 2019**

-* Install  [VirtualBox](https://www.virtualbox.org/) on your own PC or laptop.
-The physical computer you use is called a "Host".
+* The physical computer you use is called a "Host".
 The virtual machines that run on it are called "Guests".
-* Create a NAT network and attach all VMs to it.
-* Create a virtual machine for Windows server 2019

 **Prerequisite:**

 Your PC must support virtualization which is popular today, following the section 'Check virtualization availability' in the reference to find its availability and enable it.

-* Your own PC or laptop needs more than 100GB free space for these VMs
+* Your own PC or laptop needs more than 100GB free disk space for these VMs
+  * no less than 8GB RAM
 * If you don't have sufficient free space, you may buy an external USB **3.0+** Flash drive or SSD, for example
   * _USB 3.0+ Flash drive_
     * [Samsung BAR Plus 256GB - 300MB/s USB 3.1 Flash Drive Titan Gray (MUF-256BE4/AM)](https://www.amazon.com/Samsung-BAR-Plus-32GB-MUF-32BE4/dp/B07BPKL2D2?ref\_=fsclp\_pl\_dp\_2&th=1)